udelcodes/udelcodes.github.io/crypto2.md

 Here is a [reference](https://www.cs.odu.edu/~jbollen/cgi-bin/bin2dec.cgi?bin=1100001) for Binary and Base 10 if you need more practice or if you're just curious to learn more.

-### Practice Converting Between Binary and Base 10!

-Have a friend pick a random number between 1 and 100.
-Have your friend convert their number into binary.
+### Let's Communicate Like Dr. V Did!

+You will be given a number in either Binary or Base 10 from the instructors as well as the name of another participant.
+Once you get a number, your job is to convert it into the opposite number system.
+We will split you up into groups of 4.
-Next, your friend will give you their binary number and you have to convert it back into base 10.
+For example, if I give you 9327, your job is to convert it into binary, and if you get 101110 you have to convert it into base 10.
-Tell your friend your base 10 number and see if the random number your friend matches your answer!
-Afterwards, try swapping roles.
+Then, you will send your decoded number to the person the instuctor told you (private message them in zoom).

 ## How Do You Go From Hexadecimal to Base 10?

+What if we made our own secret code just like E Corp did.
+Instead of sending numbers as 1s and 0s, what if we send them as numbers ranging from 0 to 15?

 How would we represent 0 - 15 as a single number?
 You can’t.